What's the Difference Between a NYC Co-op and a Condo?

 Do Co-ops and Condos Have Different Rules?

-The interesting thing about co-ops and condos is that while real estate-wise they are expressed very differently, the rules governing both structures can be very similar.
+The exciting thing about co-ops and condos is that they are expressed differently, while real estate-wise, the rules governing both structures can be very similar.

-They can be so similar, sometimes, the rules can be nearly identical, and some condos are now referred to as condops.
+They can be similar sometimes; the rules can be nearly identical, and some condos are now called condops.

 But what makes them so similar?

-Co-ops and Condos both have boards that also make up and enforce governing laws for their building.
+Co-ops and Condos have boards that make up and enforce governing laws for their building.
 These rules are called bylaws.

-It may seem like they are making up these bylaws to make your life more miserable, but they are in fact, to protect the bodies, the property, the community, and the values.
+It may seem like they are making up these bylaws to make your life more miserable, but they are to protect the bodies, the property, the community, and the values.

-In the end, each member or owner should end up benefiting from these rules.
+In the end, each member or owner should benefit from these rules.

 How Do Cooperatives Operate?